paulshorey/pauls-pure-functions/README.md

 ### And many more

-As I make a new problem for myself, and sometimes for clients/employers, I copy the function to this library.
+As I make write (or find on Stackoverflow) a new function for myself/clients/employers, I copy it to this library.
 Please contribute your own.
 Let's combine efforts!

 <p>&nbsp;</p>